Junior Achievement of Central Ontario

 About Junior Achievement of Central Ontario:

 Founded in 2003, Junior Achievement Central Ontario (JACO) is a member of Junior Achievement Canada.
-JACO is the result of the amalgamation of Junior Achievement of Toronto & York Region (founded 1968) and Junior Achievement of Peel (founded in 1981).
-JACO works with students in Toronto, York Region, Peel, and Simcoe.
-JACO partners with businesses, educators, and policy makers across Central Ontario with the goal of preparing young people to succeed in a global economy.
-JACO runs programs for students from grades 3 to 12 in 608 schools across 11 school districts.
+JACO is the result of the amalgamation of Junior Achievement of Toronto & York Region (founded in 1968) and Junior Achievement of Peel (founded in 1981).
+The charity works with students in Toronto, York Region, Peel, and Simcoe.
+JACO partners with businesses, educators, and policymakers across Central Ontario to prepare young people to succeed in a global economy.
+In F2022, JACO ran programs for 43,726 students from grades three to 12 in 508 schools.
 The charity does not provide a breakdown of program spending.

 My anchor